redhat-openstack/website/source/uncategorized/workarounds.html.md

 ##### symptoms

 Can't re-login to Horizon after timeout.
-"ValidationError" on browzer and log file
+"ValidationError" on browser and log file

 ##### workaround